-Sale of BBVA Panama
+Sale of BBVA Panamá

-On 20 July 2013, BBVA announced that it had reached an agreement with Leasing Bogotá S.A., Panamá, a subsidiary of Grupo Aval Acciones y Valores, S.A., for the sale to the former of all of the stake held by BBVA directly and indirectly in Banco Bilbao Vizcaya Argentaria (Panamá), S.A.
+On 20th July, 2013, BBVA announced that it had reached an agreement with Leasing Bogotá S.A., Panamá, a subsidiary of Grupo Aval Acciones y Valores, S.A., for the sale of BBVA's direct and indirect ownership interest (98.92 per cent.) in Banco Bilbao Vizcaya Argentaria (Panamá), S.A.
 (BBVA Panamá).
-The aggregate direct and indirect participation of BBVA in BBVA Panamá represents approximately 98.92 per cent. of the share capital of the company

-On 19 December 2013, after having obtained the necessary approvals, BBVA completed the sale.
+On 19th December, 2013, after having obtained the necessary approvals, BBVA completed the sale.